 We understand that emergencies happen and they may not always occur during normal business hours.
-That’s why we always have a team member on call to assist you with any immediate threats to your health, no matter what time it is.
+That’s why we try our best to make ourselves available for you when other centers can’t.
 If you experience a dental emergency at any time, don’t hesitate to call us at 484-821-1357 so we can treat you as quickly as possible.

 Common Dental Emergencies

 In addition to knowing where to turn when an emergency happens, you can also prepare for dental emergencies by becoming educated on what you can do on the way to the dentist.
 Here are the American Academy of Pediatric Dentistry’s recommendations for three common dental emergencies: